Holipori/MIMIC-Diff-VQA/README.md

 # MIMIC-Diff-VQA
 MIMIC-Diff-VQA is a large-scale dataset for visual question answering in medical chest x-ray images.
 This repository provides the code for generating MIMIC-Diff-VQA dataset from MIMIC-CXR database.
+For the code of the model used in our paper, "Expert Knowledge-Aware Image Difference Graph Representation Learning for Difference-Aware Medical Visual Question Answering," please refer to [EKAID](https://github.com/Holipori/EKAID).

 ## How to use